 SFR Security Functions (TOE Summary Specification) FAU_GEN.1 The audit events are generally defined in AU explaining, how the events are generated by the TOE.
-FAU_GEN.2 The concept of a Login ID" that is kept for a user after his initial login is explained in AU.
-This allows tracing events to the user that caused them even if the user changes his real, filesystem, and / or effective user ID (e. g. with the su command or with the execution of a suid program.
-FAU_SAR.1 The ability of the authorized administrator to read the audit trail and to convert the audit records into human readable format is explained in AU .
-FAU_SAR.2 The ability to restrict access to the audit trail to authorized users is addressed in AU and enforcement is realized by DA .
-FAU_SAR.3 The ability of the authorized administrator to search the audit trail for events matching defined search criteria is expressed in AU and SM .
-FAU_SEL.1 The ability of the authorized administrator to define the events to be audited using predicates and logical expressions is described in AU and SM .
+The System Administrator is able to define the events to be audited, which is described in SM FAU_GEN.2 The concept of a Login ID" that is kept for a user after his initial login is explained in AU .
+This allows tracing events to the user that caused them even if the user changes his real and / or effective and filesystem user ID (e. g. with the su command or with the execution of a suid program).
+FAU_SAR.1 The ability of the authorized administrator to read the audit trail and to convert the audit records into human readable format is explained in AU.
+FAU_SAR.2 The ability to restrict access to the audit trail to authorized users is addressed in AU and enforcement is realized by DA.
+FAU_SAR.3 The ability of the authorized administrator to search the audit trail for events matching defined search criteria is expressed in AU.
+FAU_SEL.1 The ability of the authorized administrator to define the events to be audited using predicates and logical expressions is described in AU and SM.
 FAU_STG.1 The use of the TOE's discretionary access control policy to protect the audit trail and the audit configuration files from access by anybody else than an authorized administrator is defined in AU .
-FAU_STG.3 The ability to generate a syslog message when the disk space for auditing gets below a limit defined in the audit configuration file is described in AU .
-FAU_STG.4 The ability to stop processes trying to generate audit records in case the audit trail is full is described in AU .